 - Exhibit a competitor’s heart.

-Carlisle’s responsibility is to put the best team on the floor with the understanding that Dennis Smith is developing and Dirk Nowitzki is hanging on.
-In the middle is Nerlens Noel whose role is what exactly?
+Carlisle and every NBA coach has a responsibility to put the best team on the floor.
+Dennis Smith Jr. was developing this season.
+Dirk Nowitzki was hanging on.
+In the middle of it was Nerlens Noel whose role diminished month after month.
+At this point in his career, he is a bust.

-Noel is limited in what he can do.
-He doesn’t have much offensive skill once he moves away from the basket.
+Fact: Noel is boring.
+He lacks touch and offensive skill once he moves away from the basket.
 He isn’t the stretch big man the NBA is in love with.
 He is pretty old school as far his game being the rim or nothing.
 But he doesn’t make up for his deficiencies by setting hard screens and rolling to the basket.
 He doesn’t always compete which was a problem in Philly too.
 It’s one thing to lack versatility.
 It’s another to not play hard and ignore the details.

-What the Mavs want is Noel to protect the rim, finish in the paint, not gamble on defense, set screens, read his man.
+What the Mavs wanted was Noel to protect the rim, finish in the paint, not gamble on defense, set screens, read his man.